Tom Oliphant, Broadhurst’s solicitor, found the site and cabled Broadhurst who was back in England. Broadhurst got on the next available ship.

 Colin Riddet joined St Peter’s in 1940 and stayed for three years.
 He later succeeded his father as a trustee in 1959, became chairman in 1983, and retired in 1987

 The farm changed from mixed farming to intensive dairying.
-They previously had sheep, pigs and poultry.
+It previously had sheep, pigs and poultry.

 Sid Newnham was the farm manager from 1947 – 1971.
 He was also a school manager and board member.